kostmo/circleci-failure-tracker/docs/aws/POSTGRES-DATABASE.md

 The data is fairly well normalized.
 Historically, composing several views upon views in pursuit of preserving normalization has led to slow queries.
 To mitigate this, a number of materialized views ("mviews") were created.
 These mviews are updated periodically by AWS Lambda functions

+## Updating materialized views

+### Refreshing

+All of the materialized views in this application support REFRESH CONCURRENTLY, as they have an index on a UNIQUE column.
+The views are refreshed periodically by [AWS Lambda functions](LAMBDA-FUNCTIONS.md).

+### Adding columns

+If a colummn is added to the underlying VIEW backing a MATERIALIZED VIEW,